His Majesty's Naval Service: Former composition

-Formerly the Royal Maritime Auxiliary Service, the Fleet Reserve, and the Royal Corps of Naval Constructors were also considered part of the Naval Service.
+Formerly the Royal Maritime Auxiliary Service (merged with the former Port Auxiliary Service in 1976), the Fleet Reserve, and the Royal Corps of Naval Constructors were also considered part of the Naval Service.

 Composition of the Naval Service

 Royal Navy

 Referred to as the "Senior Service" by virtue of it being the oldest service within the British Armed Forces, the Royal Navy is a technologically sophisticated naval force and forms the core structure of the Naval Service.
 Command of deployable assets is exercised by the Fleet Commander.
 The United Kingdom's nuclear deterrent is carried aboard the navy's Vanguard class of four nuclear ballistic-missile submarines.
-The surface fleet consists of aircraft carriers, destroyers, frigates, amphibious assault ships, patrol ships, mine-countermeasures, and miscellaneous vessels.
+The surface fleet consists of aircraft carriers, destroyers, frigates, patrol ships, mine-countermeasures, and miscellaneous vessels.
 The submarine service has existed within the Royal Navy for more than 100 years.
 The service possessed a combined fleet of diesel-electric and nuclear-powered submarines until the early 1990s.
 Following the Options for Change defence review, the Upholder-class diesel-electric submarines were withdrawn and the attack submarine flotilla is now exclusively nuclear-powered.

 Royal Marines

 The infantry component of the Naval Service is the Corps of Royal Marines.
-Consisting of a single manoeuvre brigade (3 Commando Brigade) and various independent units, the Royal Marines specialise in amphibious, arctic, and mountain warfare.
-Contained within 3 Commando Brigade are three attached army units; 1st Battalion, The Rifles, an infantry battalion based at Beachley Barracks near Chepstow (from April 2008), 29 Commando Regiment Royal Artillery, an artillery regiment based in Plymouth, and 24 Commando Regiment Royal Engineers.
+Consisting of a single manoeuvre brigade (UK Commando Force) and various independent units, the Royal Marines specialise in amphibious, arctic, and mountain warfare.
+Contained within the UK Commando Force are attached army units; 29 Commando Regiment Royal Artillery, an artillery regiment based in Plymouth, and 24 Commando Regiment Royal Engineers.
+Both regiments have Commando REME detachments.
 The Commando Logistic Regiment consists of personnel from the Army, Royal Marines, and Royal Navy.